Physical Address

 As exciting and clever and charming as Twilight Saloon is, the film suffers from a serious flaw.
 The central narrative conflict – the question of whether nice-guy Kenichi will abandon his beloved teacher to pursue his rightful career as a great opera singer – is dull, and more than a little Hollywood-trite.

-Furthermore, Miyahara Takuya, who plays Kenichi, is a very inexpressive actor (he was obviously chosen for his singing ability rather than for his acting),1 while Ono Hiroshi, who plays Eto, is consistently over-expressive.
+Furthermore, Miyahara Takuya, who plays Kenichi, is a very inexpressive actor (he was obviously chosen for his singing skills rather than for his ability to act),1 while Ono Hiroshi, who plays Eto, is consistently over-expressive.
 (If IMDb can be trusted, this movie was to be the only film credit for either performer.)
 Even during the most delightful scene, when Umeda and Tetsuo do their comic dance as matador and bull to the tune of Bizet’s “Toreador Song,” it’s very frustrating that Uchida keeps cutting away from the two charming actors to boring close-ups of Kenichi singing.

 On the other hand, the film’s main narrative effectively illustrates Uchida’s overarching theme: the pain – but also the necessity – of letting go of both people and the past.
 As the related subplot involving Emy Rosa and her demented ex-patron Taga demonstrates, the refusal to allow the people one has loved and nurtured to go their own way can destroy one’s life.
 (It’s not made clear – or perhaps I missed it – whether Taga attacks Emy Rosa out of sexual frustration, or because he’s appalled and disgusted that she’s been forced to prostitute her talents by becoming an erotic dancer.
 If the latter motive is true, the tragic ending of this relationship seems particularly poignant.)